Climate data for reporting and decision making training

 Develop your ability to carry out basic climate change risk assessments to help understand the potential impacts and opportunities a business may face in the future.
 Help make smart and informed business decisions and build your organisation’s long-term resilience to climate change.

 Courses are taking place throughout 2023.
-Each course consists of a 1 hour online introduction and networking session, followed by 3 half day ‘face-to-face’ online workshop style sessions with modules from the free e-learning to be completed in between.
+Each course consists of a 1 hour online introduction and networking session, followed by 3 x 3 hour 'face-to'face' online workshop style sessions with modules from the free e-learning to be completed in between.

 Introduction session (1 hour) week beginning 16 January

 Workshop sessions (3 x 3 hour sessions) week beginning 23 January

 Introduction session (1 hour) week beginning 15 May